kronosta/APL/readme.md

 # New features
-Punica APL is a fork of dzaima/APL.
+kronosta/APL is a fork of dzaima/APL.
 I added the following:
 - Inner Product now fully works, in vectors, matrices, and higher dimensions. (dzaima/APL only supports vectors as arguments.)

 # How to build and run